 2. Quite high humidity recommended.
 Most species from tropical rainforests, e.g. Borneo, New Guinea, Java, Peru.
 However, very large species and winged species from these areas may prefer slightly lower humidity.

 3. Low humidity essential (i.e. a very well ventilated cage, e.g. all netting).
 All European species (Bacillus & Clonopsis).

-4. Lowish humidity desirable (known to suffer in high humidity): Cuniculina insignis.
+4. Lowish humidity desirable (known to suffer in high humidity): Cuniculina insignis, Extatosoma, Anisomorpha (All Pseudophasmatinae).

 5. Moderate humidity generally acceptable.
 All other species.

-6. Different people have very differing opinions about Phyllium spp.
+6. Different people have very differing opinions/experiences with Phyllium spp.

-NEW CULTURES: Please notify Ian and Mark Bushell and Judith Marshall if you have a species established in culture which is not on the list.
+Please notify Ian Bushell and Judith Marshall if you have a species established in culture which is not on the list.
 To try to avoid confusion between similar species, new cultures will be added to the list once specimens of adults and eggs have been provided for the NHM Collection for future reference.
 Identifications should be confirmed by a recognised authority.